Invisibility of the integers for the discrete Gaussian chain via a Caffarelli-Silvestre extension of the discrete fractional Laplacian: Introduction

 There exist by now three very different ways of proving the delocalisation of the so-called {\bf discrete Gaussian} $\Psi : \Z^2 \to \Z$. \bnum \item The first proof goes back to the seminal work \cite{FS} by Fröhlich and Spencer.
 Their proof relies on a Coulomb-gas decomposition.
 It is then tempting to apply their strategy to the present setting.
 Instead of working with the standard (nearest-neighbour) Laplacian $\Delta_{\Z^2}$ on $\Z^2$, we would need to work with the discrete fractional Laplacian $(-\Delta_\Z)^{\fracL}$ on $\Z$ defined for any $\fracL\in(0,1)$ by

 (see Subsection~\eqref{ss.DFL} for background on the discrete fractional Laplacian and its different possible forms).
 One has then the correspondance $\fracL=\frac {\alpha -1} 2$.
-As we shall see below, this approach induces major difficulties due to the fact that the underlying graph is of infinite degree.
+As we shall see below, the approach of \cite{FS} induces major difficulties in the present case due to the fact that the underlying graph is of infinite degree.

 \item A very different approach has been developed in the recent breakthrough work by Lammers \cite{lammers2022height}.
 This approach builds on the theory developed by Sheffield in \cite{sheffield2005random}.
 It appears challenging to extend this framework to non-local Dirichlet forms such as~\eqref{e.FL}.
 Let us mention the recent relevant work \cite{lammers2020macroscopic} which studies long-range models of $\R$-valued fields on $\Z^d$.